Kamil-K/Machine-Learning-ND_Capstone/capstone_report.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Approach 2 Transfer learning model based on AlexNet was selected and derived due to its state-of-the performance capabilities for object classification and the possibility of re-using the pre-learned model weights and just finetunning it on a relatively small subset of data for new object classes classification.

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In order to test robustness and sensitivity of the model for AlexNet Transfer Learning approach there were 20 images downloaded from internet containing each of four classes in total but with some alterations as to test the robustness.
 Some alterations were that the objects were relatively small in the frame of an image or that they were not positioned in the center, sometimes there were few objects of the same class such as aircraft of birds in one image and in one case they were of different scales in differnt parts of the picture.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Just classifying an entire image here with the CNN model would probably not be a good idea so a post processing pipeline was added to scan image via sliding windows at different scales and creating a heatmap of different classes detections.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Just classifying an entire image here with the CNN model would probably not be a good idea so a post processing pipeline was added to scan image via sliding windows at different scales and creating a heatmap of different classes detections.
 Later on that heatmap was a subject to applying a threshold and then bounding boxes.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The final results of precision and recall show the strengths of the model as well as some of its weakenesses.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The final results of precision and recall show the strengths of the model as well as some of its weakenesses.

 **Strengths:**
 - very strong classification of aircraft in images when they are of not very small size (Precision: 1 and Recall: 1)